-- It is highly recommended to access the LLSC Research Portal, Proposal Central, at http://proposalcentral.com/ to begin the application process well in advance of any deadlines. - It is recommended that final submissions at each stage (Letter of Intent/Full Application) be completed prior to the deadline.
+- It is highly recommended to access the LLSC Research Portal, Proposal Central, at http://proposalcentral.com/ to begin the application process well in advance of any deadlines. - It is recommended that final submissions at each stage (Letter of Intent/Full Application) be completed prior to the deadline for both the LLSC and CIHR.
 No aspects of the application will be accepted past the deadline. - All components of the Application must be present in the order indicated in this document. - All formatting must adhere to the policy stated in this document. - The deadlines stated in the Key Dates section are strictly enforced.
 No exceptions are made to this policy. - Contact paul.oconnell@lls.org with any questions.